mgharbik/solidus_print_invoice/README.md

   Spree::PrintInvoice::Config.set(logo_path: '/path/to/public/images/company-logo.png')
   ```

-2. Add your own own footer texts to the locale.
+2. Add your own footer texts to the locale.
 The current footer works with `:footer_left1` , `:footer_left2` and `:footer_right1`, `:footer_right2` where the 1 version is on the left in bold, and the 2 version the "value" on the right.

 3. Override any of the partial templates.